Skip to main content

 Predictive risk scoring

 As part of gathering targets, you may already be aware of all targets you intend to scan with Invicti.
-In the event that you need to review what targets Invicti has identified in its inventory based on Application discovery, you can review Discovery results for gathering unknown targets.
+In the event that you need to review what targets Invicti has identified in its inventory based on its Web application discovery, you can review Discovery results for gathering unknown targets.
 Learn how to prioritize with Predictive risk scoring if you intend to onboard any of these targets to scan with Invicti.

-Phase 2: Fine-tune, scale and revise (days 11 to 20)
+Phase 2: Fine-tune, scale & revise (days 11 - 20)

 As you move on to Phase 2 of implementation, you are now ready to start reviewing your first scans, identifying areas of improvement, and looking at ways to scale up your deployment to operationalize Invicti and build your application security program.